Costa Rica legalized therapeutic marijuana few weeks before the end of the President’s mandate.

 Costa Rica President Carlos Alvarado signed the bill that legalizes marijuana for therapeutic and medicinal use on March 2.

-Cultivation and industrial production of hemp will also be lega but recreational use of cannabis remains prohibited.
+Cultivation and industrial production of hemp will also be legal but the recreational use of cannabis remains prohibited.

 The regulation seeks to regulate and allow access and use of cannabis and its derivatives for medicinal and therapeutic use, considering the plant is part of citizens’ “fundamental right to health”.
 Cannabis for therapeutic use has low levels of THC, the psychoactive substance of marijuana.
 The government implements the law for the “benefits of patients with chronic pain” among other uses.